aj-enns/ghcp-download-usage/README.md

    - The workflow logs will show the progress and results of the deployment.
    - Any errors or issues will be displayed in the Actions run output.

+### 2. Setting Up Azure Automation Variables - `deploy-automation-vars.yml`

+This workflow automates the creation of required variables in your Azure Automation Account.

+#### Prerequisites

+1. **Required GitHub Secrets:**
+   - `AZURE_CREDENTIALS`: Azure service principal credentials in JSON format
+   - `AZURE_AUTOMATION_ACCOUNT`: Your Azure Automation Account name
+   - `REPO_PAT`: Your GitHub Personal Access Token

+2. **Required GitHub Variables:**
+   - `AZURE_RESOURCE_GROUP`: Your Azure resource group name
+   - `AZURE_LOCATION`: Azure region (e.g., canadacentral)
+   - `AZURE_CONTAINER_NAME`: Your blob container name
+   - `AZURE_STORAGE_ACCOUNT_NAME`: Your storage account name

+#### Steps to Run

+1. **Trigger the workflow manually:**
+   - Go to the **Actions** tab in your GitHub repository.
+   - Select the **Deploy Runbook Vars** workflow.
+   - Click the **Run workflow** button and confirm.

+2. **What the workflow does:**
+   - Logs in to Azure using the service principal credentials.
+   - Retrieves the storage account key from your storage account.
+   - Creates the following variables in your Azure Automation Account:
+     - `authToken`: Your GitHub PAT for accessing the Copilot API
+     - `StorageAccountName`: Name of your Azure Storage account
+     - `StorageAccountKey`: Access key for your storage account (encrypted)
+     - `ContainerName`: Name of your blob container

+3. **Monitor the deployment:**
+   - The workflow logs will show the progress and results.
+   - Any errors will be displayed in the Actions run output.

+### 3. Deploying Runbook - `deploy-automation-runbook.yml`

+This workflow deploys the PowerShell runbook script to your Azure Automation Account.

 **Note:**
-- You can also run the Bicep deployment locally using the Azure CLI if needed (see earlier instructions in this README).
+- You can also run these deployments locally using the Azure CLI if needed (see earlier instructions in this README).
-- The workflow only runs when triggered manually (not on push).
+- The workflows only run when triggered manually or on specific file changes.

 ## References
 - [Azure Automation PowerShell Runbooks](https://learn.microsoft.com/azure/automation/automation-runbook-types)